 - 4. Enter the haDisable command.
 This is required before physically removing and replacing a CP blade. - 5.
-Power off the blade by sliding the slider switch in the left ejector to the right to the off position.
+Power off the blade by sliding the slider switch in the top ejector down to the off position.
 Do not eject the blade until the power LED is off and you have completed the next two steps. - 6.
 Disconnect all cables from the faulty (standby) CP. - 7.
 Unscrew the thumbscrew from both ejectors using the Phillips screwdriver. - 8.
 Lever open both ejector handles simultaneously to approximately 45 degrees and pull the CP blade out of the chassis.

-Figure 57: Removal and replacement of the control processor blade (CP8)
+Figure 43: Removal and replacement of the control processor blade (CP8)